-- (a) Students have to fulfil attendance and CIE requirement to appear for SEE of course/s of 1st year. - (b) Students having not more than four F grades in the 1st and 2nd semesters of the first year of the program shall be eligible to move to the 3rd semester (2nd year) of the program.
-These courses include courses marked as NE. - (c) The students who fail to satisfy CIE and attendance requirement have to repeat the courses whenever offered next and become eligible for the 2nd year. - 2.
-Obtaining CIE: From the (3rd semester) second year onwards the student who obtains the required attendance for the course, but not the required CIE marks is allowed to move forward to the next semester.
+- a) Students having "F" grades for the courses totalling to more than 16 credits in the 1st and 2nd semesters of the first year of the programme shall not be permitted to move to the 3rd semester (2nd year) of the programme.
+These courses include courses marked as NE. - b) The students who fail to satisfy CIE and attendance requirement shall repeat the courses whenever offered next and become eligible for the 2nd year.

+2. Obtaining CIE: From the (3rd semester) second year onwards the student who obtains the required attendance for the course, but not the required CIE marks is allowed to move forward to the next semester.
 Obtaining minimum CIE marks for the course is mandatory.
-It may also be noted that the student shall not be permitted to appear for SEE in such courses until he/she obtains the required CIE. - 3.
-Carryover of backlog courses: From 3rd semester onwards the student/s who obtains required attendance, CIE and appears for university examinations but fails (F Grade) to pass a course/s is allowed to move forward to the next semester (odd/even) irrespective of a number of F grades.
+It may also be noted that the student shall not be permitted to appear for SEE in such courses until he/she obtains the required CIE.

+3. Carryover of backlog courses: From 3rd semester onwards the student/s who obtains required attendance, CIE and appears for university examinations but fails (F Grade) to pass a course/s is allowed to move forward to the next semester (odd/even) irrespective of a number of F grades.
 However, for the award of degree, the student has to pass in all courses as per applicable scheme and regulations and earn the prescribed credits.
 This is subject to a permitted maximum duration.

-It may also be noted that the student will be given admission to the IV year (7th semester / 8th semester) provided he / she passes all courses of 1st and 2nd semesters. - 4.
-From the second year onwards there shall be no restriction for promotion from an even to next odd semester (or odd to next even semester) even if the student has not satisfied the attendance requirement in one or more courses (including bridge course for lateral entry students).
+A student shall be given admission to the 7th semester (IV year) provided he / she passes all courses of 1st and 2nd semesters.

+4. From the second year onwards there shall be no restriction for promotion from an even to next odd semester (or odd to next even semester) even if the student has not satisfied the attendance requirement in one or more courses (including bridge course for lateral entry students).
 Student who lacks minimum CIE marks shall not be eligible to appear for the Semester End Examination (SEE) of that course(s).
 The student shall be required to repeat that course whenever offered next.